Random Forest for Dynamic Risk Prediction or Recurrent Events: A Pseudo-Observation Approach: Prediction of COPD Exacerbations

-For comparison purposes, we present \texttt{RFRE.PO} results alongside results from two modified XMT models, where modified XMT models are fit via the \texttt{geese} command from the \texttt{geepack} library in R. The first modified XMT model (Model 1) uses the same predictors identified in \citet{Xia:StatMed:2019:regression} for this cohort, where these predictors were based on clinical judgement for estimating treatment effect, adjusted for known confounders.
-The second modified XMT model (Model 2) is based on Wald forward selection applied to the first multiply imputed data set with $p< 0.05$ required for entry; covariates that introduce model instability are discarded from consideration.
-Prediction algorithms for \texttt{RFRE.PO} and Model 2 were applied to a training cohort (70\% of original cohort) and all algorithms were evaluated via the C-statistic in a validation cohort (remaining 30\% of original cohort).
+For comparison purposes, we present \texttt{RFRE.PO} results alongside results from two m-XMT models.
+The first m-XMT model (Clinical Input) includes baseline variables used by \citet{Xia:StatMed:2019:regression} for this cohort; these predictors are commonly used to assess confounder-adjusted treatment effects in COPD journals.
+The second m-XMT (Forward Selection) model is based on Wald forward selection applied to the first multiply imputed data set with $p< 0.05$ required for entry; covariates that introduce model instability are discarded from consideration.
+Prediction algorithms for \texttt{RFRE.PO} and the forward selection model were applied to a training cohort (70\% of original cohort) and all algorithms were evaluated via the C-statistic in a validation cohort (remaining 30\% of original cohort).
 For any particular multiply imputed validation dataset, standard errors of the C-statistic are calculated via the bootstrap with $b=100$ bootstrap samples.
 C-statistics for models involving multiply imputed history variables are combined across multiply imputed datasets using Rubin's rule.
-Parameter estimates and standard errors for Model 2, which involves the imputed partial history covariates, are combined across multiply imputed validation datasets via Rubin's Rule.
+Parameter estimates and standard errors for m-XMT (Forward Selection), which involves the imputed partial history covariates, are combined across multiply imputed validation datasets via Rubin's Rule.
 Permutation tests associated with the \texttt{RFRE.PO} algorithm predictors are calculated within the training dataset, using out-of-bag samples as described in Section \ref{s:HRF}.

-For Model 1, where estimation of treatment effect, and not necessarily prediction was the goal, predictors that were identified as important in \citet{Xia:StatMed:2019:regression} were baseline forced expiratory volume in liters (FEV), age in decades (Age10), gender (0 for female, 1 for male), and smoking status at baseline (Smoker):
+For m-XMT (Clinical Input), where estimation of treatment effect, and not necessarily prediction was the goal, predictors are baseline forced expiratory volume in one second in liters (Baseline FEV$_1$), age in decades (Age10), male gender \{$I$(Male)\}, and baseline smoking status \{$I$(Smoker)\}: where parameter estimates for the m-XMT model are displayed in Supplemental Table \ref{tab:summer-estimates}.